 You can either move from one arm out to both arms out, or you can skip the one arm out step altogether.
 It may take a little trial and error between the two methods to find what works best for your baby.
-Eventually the swaddle will be removed completely.
+Eventually, the swaddle will be removed completely.
 Continuing to use a tight swaddle with arms out may seem to some like there's no purpose to using it all.
 But the tightness the swaddle gives around baby's chest can continue the comforting and secure feeling their swaddle has given them all along.

 The final transition will be putting your child in a wearable blanket.

-Whether you decide to go cold turkey, or slowly remove the swaddle portion from your baby's sleep time, the best choice afterwards is to put your baby into a wearable blanket.
-Parents now have the option of using a wearable blanket with a removable swaddle, like our favorite weighted one from Dreamland Baby.
+Whether you decide to go cold turkey, or slowly remove the swaddle portion from your baby's sleep time, the best choice afterward is to put your baby into a wearable blanket.
+Parents now have the option of using a wearable blanket with a removable swaddle, like our favorite weighted option from Dreamland Baby.
 This is what we suggest using from the beginning to make the transition as easy as possible.